AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

 14. Update the `FILE_PATH` variable to the local folder where you have downloaded the `zip.file`.
 You can edit variables either by opening an environment from Environments on the left, or by opening the environment quick look (eye button) at the top right of Postman, and clicking Edit.
     ![File Path](../assets/data-generator/images/file-path.png)

 15. Now, we need to populate the values for the following environment variables.
-In order to do that we need to upload the collection files to our workspace.
+To do that we need to upload the collection files to our workspace.

     *  `JWT_TOKEN`
     *  `ACCESS_TOKEN`